mmorehea/saar/README.md

 ## Pipeline

-- Run getParameters.py to allow user to set intensity threshold, kernel for noise removal, and size threshold
+- Run getParameters.py to allow user to set intensity threshold, kernel for noise removal, and size threshold.
+Note than when increasing the lower size threshold, small axons within bundles will disappear in the UI but they will not in the final product; this is just to make the UI faster and easier to use.
-- Run mass.py to apply these parameters to the entire stack and create initial mask
+- Run mass.py to apply these parameters to the entire stack and create initial mask (takes about 2.5 hours for emMended/)
 - Run clusterSaarFindLabels.py to do connected components and create the individual labels
 - Run makeItemList.py to create a list for mesh creation that excludes labels that are too small
 - Run multiMesh3.py to create the meshes